Inside the Survivor’s Guide

 Therapy for Partners and Spouses

 Partners and Spouses are also likely to need support following an AFE.
-Symptoms of post-traumatic stress disorder and postpartum depression seem to be interlinked within a couple, as shown in several studies.
+Symptoms of PTSD and postpartum depression seem to be interlinked within a couple.
 Of the women who develop postpartum depression, 50% of their partners will also develop PPD.
 The Men’s Center for Excellence is a great resource for partners/spouses.

 Affordability

 Therapy can be expensive and is a common barrier when seeking treatment.
-While insurance may include therapy in their covered benefits, the selection of therapists and the services they offer are limited or not available in certain areas.
+While insurance may include therapy in their benefits, they may not cover all providers or all locations.
 There are a few other options available to seek affordable mental health therapy.

 Employee Assistance Program (EAP)

-If you work for an employer, your company may provide EAP benefits which allows employees to receive support for mental health concerns that may be interfering with their work.
-Many symptoms of trauma or PTSD affect executive functioning leaving you unable to prioritize, multi-task, organize, or focus.
-Contact your human resource representative.
+If you work for an employer, your company may provide EAP benefits.
+This allows employees to receive support for mental health concerns that may be interfering with their work.
+Many symptoms of trauma or PTSD affect executive functioning.
+This may leave you unable to prioritize, multitask, organize, or focus.
+Contact your human resources.

 Find more information on EAP counseling.